 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to triptorelin, goserelin (Zoladex), histrelin (Supprelin LA, Vantas), leuprolide (Eligard, Lupron), nafarelin (Synarel), any other medications, or any of the ingredients in triptorelin injection.
 Ask your pharmacist for a list of the ingredients.

-- you should know that triptorelin is not to be used in women who are pregnant or can become pregnant.
-Tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- you should know that triptorelin is not to be used in women who are pregnant or who can become pregnant.
+Tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you think you have become pregnant while using triptorelin injection, call your doctor immediately.
 Triptorelin injection can harm the fetus.